 LOGO DESIGN PROCESS

 To ensure that I start off on the right page and design the logo that targets your market, I begin the process with a questionnaire or design brief.
 I need a strong grasp on who your audience is.
 Based on your responses, I will create a list of objectives that need to be met with the logo design.
 You and I then discuss these objectives and agree upon them before moving forward with the design process.
-This is used as the foundation of the final outcome of the new face of your business.
+This is used as the foundation of the design.

 A very critical part of the logo development process is researching and studying your company: how long you’ve been in business, who your competitors are and what has worked or not worked for their business, and who you are trying to cater to in your target market.
 This ensures that I am well acquainted with your endeavor so I can design the best logo to suit your business.
 This process also gives me the opportunity to envision ideas which could inspire your logo in the generation phase of the process.